 • Selection of the award winner will be made by the Andrea Prader Committee.

-• A decision will be made by the Andrea Prader Committee and is based on the candidates' excellence in leadership, lifetime achievement in teaching and research, and an outstanding overall contribution to the field of paediatric endocrinology.
+• The decision will be made by the Andrea Prader Committee and is based on the candidates' excellence in leadership, lifetime achievement in teaching and research, and an outstanding overall contribution to the field of paediatric endocrinology.

 • The successful candidate will be notified by the Secretary General by the end of June.
 Candidates who have not received notification by this date should assume that they have not been successful.